Key Takeaways

 blueCheck icon

-The difference between general liability vs. BOP insurance is coverage scope: BOP bundles liability protection with commercial property and business interruption coverage.
+The difference between general liability insurance vs. BOP insurance is coverage scope: BOP bundles liability protection with commercial property and business interruption coverage.

 blueCheck icon